openshift/kubesan/docs/1-getting-started.md

 $ sudo vgcreate --shared my-vg /dev/my-san-lun
 ```

-Subprovisioner will then ensure that all cluster nodes use `vgchange
+KubeSAN will then ensure that all cluster nodes use `vgchange
 --lock-start` as needed to access the VG.
-Subprovisioner assumes that
+KubeSAN assumes that
 it will be the sole owner of the shared volume group; you should not
 assume that any pre-existing data will be preserved.